 Net cash provided by operating activities decreased \$2.4 million to \$2.7 million for the three months ended December 31, 2006 from \$5.1 million for the three months ended December 31, 2005.
 For the three months ended December 31, 2006, net cash provided by operating activities primarily consisted of net income of \$2.3 million, depreciation and amortization expense of \$0.5 million, net other expenses of \$0.3 million and a net increase in accounts payable, accrued expenses and other liabilities of \$2.7 million, offset in part by a net increase in accounts receivable, inventory and prepaid assets of \$3.1 million.
-For the three months ended December 31, 2005, net cash provided by operating activities primarily consisted of net income of \$1.5 million, depreciation and amortization expenses of \$0.3 million and an increase in accounts receivable, inventory of \$1.5 million, depreciation and amortization expenses of \$0.3 million and an increase in accrued expenses and other liabilities of \$4.1 million, offset in part by a net increase in accrued expenses and other liabilities of \$4.1 million, offset in part by a net increase in accrued expenses and other liabilities of \$4.1 million, offset in part by a net increase in accrued expenses and other liabilities of \$4.1 million, offset in part by a net increase in accounts receivable, inventory and prepaid assets of \$1.2 million.
+For the three months ended December 31, 2005, net cash provided by operating activities primarily consisted of net income of \$1.5 million, depreciation and amortization expense of \$0.4 million, net other expenses of \$0.3 million and an increase in accounts receivable, inventory and prepaid assets of \$1.2 million.